 The worlds-fair type event had first been planned to be held in 1907 on the ten-year anniversary of the “ton of gold” ship arrival in Seattle, July 17, 1897, which set off the Yukon Gold Rush.
 After learning that other cities were having worlds-fair events during 1905 to 1907, Seattle organizers made the decision to hold their event in 1909.

 This decision to delay created more time for planning and preparation, leading to a very successful event.
-The world’s fair to be held from June to October 1909 was to be called the Alaska-Yukon-Pacific Exposition (AYPE).
+The world’s fair to be held from June to October 1909, on the campus of the University of Washington in Seattle, was to be called the Alaska-Yukon-Pacific Exposition (AYPE).

 The AYPE and the development of northeast Seattle